JohannesCa/home-deck-alpha/src/README.md

 # Home Deck Alpha

-Home Deck Alpha is a private project on alpha develpoment to provide control over designated IoT devices.
+Home Deck Alpha is a POC project to provide control over designated IoT devices.
 It manages connections with devices using a pool of websockets, wich each device has a dedicated communication channel.

 ---